dragoncoder047/aelith/README.md

 ## Dev notes follow

-Game premise: you are a bug in a computer system, and a rogue AI program is messing with the computer's jobs.
-Using the power of continuations, you have to work your way up and down the programming language stack, beating increasingly hard challenges, until finally resetting the AI's memory into a stable state and averting total corruption.
+Game premise: Something went wrong in the computer system, and a debugger has been sent in to fix the horribly convoluted and illogical program that runs it.

 * It is a platformer game
 * Uses pixel art